-A. Validation and Review of Access Purposes
+B. Validation and Review of Access Purposes

-Accreditations for Eligible Entities will be subject to periodic review to ensure they meet the access purpose criteria.
-As discussed further below (see Section IV(D), Logging), logging should allow analysis of access to non-public WHOIS data to enable detection and mitigation of abuses and imposition of penalties and other remedies for inappropriate use.11 Appeal mechanisms will apply in the instance that a review results in de-accreditation.
+Accreditations for eligible entities will be subject to periodic review to ensure they meet the access purpose criteria.
+As discussed further below (see Section IV(D), Logging), logging should allow analysis of access to non-public WHOIS data to enable detection and mitigation of abuses and imposition of penalties and other remedies for inappropriate use.17 Appeal mechanisms will apply in the instance that a review results in de-accreditation.

-B. Process for Vetting and Accreditation12
+C. Process for Vetting and Accreditation18

-Users are to be vetted by the accreditation authority13 based on credentials presented.
+Users are to be vetted by the accreditation authority19 based on credentials presented.
 Contracted parties are not expected to perform vetting.

-All Eligible Entities must:
+All eligible entities must:

-- Have a specific and delineated purpose for their access to and use of non-public data - Certify that access to and use of non-public data is for a legitimate and lawful purpose and limited to the purpose for which it is sought. - Affirm that they will not intentionally misuse the non-public data entrusted to them - Comply with applicable laws (e.g., GDPR) and terms of service to prevent abuse of data accessed
+- Have a specific and delineated purpose for their access to and use of non-public data - Certify that access to and use of non-public data is for a legitimate and lawful purpose and limited to the purpose for which it is sought. - Affirm that they will not intentionally misuse the non-public data entrusted to them - Comply with applicable laws (e.g., GDPR) and terms of service to prevent abuse of data accessed - Be subject to de-accreditation if they are found to abuse use of data - Be subject to penalties under applicable laws (e.g., GDPR) - Submit an application with verifiable: - Contact details - o Name - o If Applicant is an agent, the name of individual or entity for whom agency exists - Physical Address - E-mail Address - o Telephone number - Submit required documentation as covered more fully in Annexes C, D, E, F and G. - Undergo validation by an ICANN-approved agent (similar to the services offered by certificate authorities or those offered by Deloitte for the trademark clearinghouse) as covered more fully in Annexes C, D, E, F and G.

-11 Much like the "Purpose-Driven Access" model proposed in the EWG Report, p.
-10
+17 Much like the "Purpose-Driven Access" model proposed in the EWG Report, p.10.

-12 Note additional scenarios for accreditation - Id. at 63
+18 Note additional scenarios for accreditation -- Id. at 63.

-13 This responsibility could fall to a trusted third party, similar to Deloitte administering the Trademark Clearinghouse, or to WIPO, an international, independent and neutral organization established by treaty and comprised of and accountable to its 191 member states.
+19 This responsibility could fall to a trusted third party, similar to Deloitte administering the Trademark Clearinghouse, or to WIPO, an international independent and neutral organization.